-1883.
-The College of Law was established.

-1905.
-A brick building, now known as Science Hall, was erected by the people of Salem for the use of the Medical College.

-1906.
-The Kimball School of Theology was organized and its building was placed on the Willamette campus.

-1907.
-A Music Hall was presented by W. W. Brown.
+- 1883.
+The College of Law was established. - 1905.
+A brick building, now known as Science Hall, was erected by the people of Salem for the use of the Medical College. - 1906.
+The Kimball School of Theology was organized and its building was placed on the Willamette campus. - 1907.
+A Music Hall was presented by W. W. Brown. - 1909.

-1909.
 Eaton Hall, an administration office and class room building, was completed as a gift of Hon.
 E. A. Eaton.

-1912.
-The athletic field was greatly improved through the efforts of Dr. G. J. Sweetland, and was given his name.

-1913.
-A half-million dollar endowment campaign was com-

-pleted.

-1916.
-The last class was graduated from the Oregon Institute (Willamette Academy), whose work was no longer necessary owing to the development of public high schools.

-1919.
-The interior of Waller Hall, recently injured by fire, was reconstructed and an enlarged chapel was provided.
+- 1912.
+The athletic field was greatly improved through the etforts of Dr. G. J. Sweetland, and was given his name. - 1913.
+A half-million dollar endowment campaign was completed. - 1916.
+The last class was graduated from the Oregon Institute (Willamette Academy), whose work was no longer necessary owing to the development of public high schools. - 1919.
+The interior of Waller Hall, recently injured by fire, was reconstructed and an enlarged chapel was provided. - 1920.

-- 1920.
 Lausanne Hall, a commodious, modern dormitory for women, was completed. - 1923.
 A large gymnasium of brick was erected, replacing an older frame structure. - 1930.
 A million dollar campaign, begun in 1922, was completed.
 The General Educational Board contributed \$350,000 to this fund.
 During this year Willamette received a gift of \$100,000 from the Eric V. Hauser Estate. - 1934.
 A Faculty Retirement Fund was established. - 1935.
 The Department of Art was added. - 1936.
 The athletic field was enlarged and a new grandstand was erected. - 1938.
 A new Library building was completed.
+Additional tennis courts were constructed.
+A President's home, University House, was placed upon the campus. - 1939.
 The College of Law moved into its new home opposite the Supreme Court Building.
-A President's House was placed upon the campus.
+The Museum and the Little Theatre were remodeled.